ghi-electronics/Documentation/software/tinyclr/tutorials/marshal.md

 ```
 >[!WARNING]
-> Some peripherals, reading status registers also clear their status, which may effect to their behavior in run time.
+> Some peripherals, reading status registers also clear their status, which may effect their behavior at run time.

-Below is list of peripheral registers that TinyCLR OS allowes to access.
-An exception will be thrown if invalid register.
+Below is list of peripheral registers that TinyCLR OS allows access to.
+An exception will be thrown if an invalid register is used.

     - Analog-to-digital converters (ADC)
     - Controller area network (CANFD)